drewmarsh/joplin-recipe-scaler/README.md

+### 🛑 If you're not a developer, then you can ignore everything below this line of text.
+Unless you're a rebel.
+In that case, I won't stop you.

 ## 🛠️ Building the plugin

 If you plan to help develop this plugin further then you'll need to know how to build the plugin once you make your changes.